My Office/Craft Space In My Living Room

 Embroidery Hoop Art:

-Fun Pin Cushions:
+Whimsical Pin Cushions:

 Did you notice that I added my cute little pin cushions?
+They are so adorable and whimsical, they almost beg to be displayed in my office/craft space in my living room!

 Vintage Ephemera:

-Several of the vintage photos on the cork board are actual photos I found somewhere.
+Several of the vintage photos on the corkboard are actual photos I found somewhere.
 Probably an antique mall.
 I call them “flea market relatives.”

 Mason Jar Storage & Organization:

 I’ve always thought it would be a fun job to go into someone’s home as a decorator and see what they already have.
-Check out stuff in their garage, basement, attic or closets and decorate with what they already own.
+Check out stuff in their garage, basement, attic, or closets and decorate with what they already own.

 Sorting Pencils: